 Custom Field to Calculate Profit Amount

 This is the most often used calculated field in the pivot table.
-Take a look at the below data, I have Country Name, Product Name, Units Sold, Unit Price, Gross Sales, COGS (Cost of Goods Sold), Date, and Year column.
+Please look at the data below; I have the Country Name, Product Name, Units Sold, Unit Price, Gross Sales, COGS (Cost of Goods Sold), Date, and Year columns.

-Let me apply the pivot table to find the total sales and total cost for each country.
+Let me apply the pivot table to find each country’s total sales and cost.
 Below is the pivot table for the above data.

 Now type minus symbol ( – ) and select COGS > Double click.

 Step 4: Click on ADD and OK to complete the formula.

 Step 5: Now, we have our TOTAL PROFIT Column in the pivot table.

 This calculated field is flexible, not limited to Country-wise analysis, but we can use this for all kinds of analysis.
 If I want to see the analysis country-wise and product-wise, I have to drag and drop the product column to the ROW field; it will show the breakup of profit for each product under each country.

 Step 6: Now, we need to calculate the profit percentage.
 The formula to calculate the Profit Percentage is Total Profit / Gross Sales.

 Go to Analyze and select Calculated Field under Fields, Items, & Sets again.